 In addition to odds on Bolton Wanderers’ matches, there are also markets available on what happens away from the pitch.
 Bolton Wanderers manager odds and transfer odds are popular, and offer more chances of profiting from your Bolton Wanderers betting.

 Bolton Wanderers are a professional football club located in Bolton, Greater Manchester.
-Having played at least one season in each of England’s top four professional divisions, the club currently play in the third tier of English football, League One.
+Having played at least one season in each of England’s top four professional divisions, the club currently play in the second tier of English football, the Championship.

 The history of Bolton Wanderers begins in 1874.
 Reverend Joseph Farrall Wright and schoolmaster Thomas Ogden founded a football club, naming it Christ Church FC.
 Running from the Deane Road Church, the club left the church after disputes with the vicar, and in 1877 the club became Bolton Wanderers.

 To begin with, Bolton Wanderers played friendly or FA Cup matches until 1888, when they became founder members of the Football League.
 The club made steady progress in the new division, and this form spread to their FA Cup progress, appearing in the Final in the 1893/1894 season.

 After their losing FA Cup Final appearance, Bolton Wanderers began to slide down the Football League First Division, culminating in their relegation to the Second Division in the 1898/1899 campaign.
 Their stay in the country’s second tier was brief, though, and the club earned immediate promotion with a second place finish.

 Over the next decade, Bolton Wanderers experienced series of relegations and promotions.
 In the 1902/1903 season, the club were relegated again.
 The following season, Bolton Wanderers reached another FA Cup Final, but again were beaten, this time by Manchester City.